A lot has been written about the importance of email marketing.

 Here are a few ideas:

-- Call-to-actions + sidebar apps on your Facebook page
+- Have a sign-up button + sidebar apps on your Facebook page

-- Giving sneak previews of (exciting) emails in Snapchat stories
+- Give a sneak previews of (exciting) emails in Instagram stories

-- Driving traffic to the opt-in freebies in your blog through Pinterest
+- Drive traffic to the opt-in freebies in your blog through Pinterest

 4. Subscriber engagement